 Samsung Electronics America, Inc., Ridgefield Park, N.J., and Intelligent Decisions (ID), Inc., Ashburn, Va., have announced that the Samsung Series 7 Slate has been awarded the network slate tablet category contract under the U.S. Air Force Client Computing and Servers blanket purchase agreement.
 ID and Samsung will deliver the Samsung Series 7 Slate, the first device selected under the new network tablet category, available for deployment at U.S. Air Force bases worldwide.

-Lockheed Martin Space Systems Co., Sunnyvale, Calif., is being awarded a $12,972,373 contract modification for Space Based Infrared System high component.
-The Air Force Space and Missile Center, Los Angeles Air Force Base, Calif., is the contracting activity.
+Lockheed Martin Space Systems Co., Sunnyvale, Calif., is being awarded a $54,241,120.00 contract modification for sustainment support for the Space Based Infrared System.
+The contracting activity is the U.S. Air Force Space and Missile Systems Center, Los Angeles Air Force Base, Calif.

 Booz Allen Hamilton Incorporated, Norfolk, Va., is being awarded a not to exceed $9,917,282 firm-fixed-price, indefinite-delivery/indefinite-quantity contract for continuation of technical and analytical support services for the Operational Designated Approval Authority (ODAA) and the Office of Compliance and Assessment (OCA).
 Support shall include assisting the ODAA in certification and accreditation and related activities for systems, sites, networks, and applications and assisting the OCA with conducting command cyber readiness inspections and cyber security inspections.
 The Naval Supply Systems Command Fleet Logistics Center, Norfolk, Va., is the contracting activity.